-The first twelve months of a newborn’s life are known to be the most fragile.
+The first twelve months of a newborn’s life are known to be the most fragile period in a human being’s life.
 Apart from the numerous infections, allergies, and conditions they may develop, they are also at risk of sudden infant death syndrome or SIDS.
 Sleeping on the tummy is believed to be one of the causes of SIDS.

-Is It Safe For Baby To Sleep On Stomach?
+Is It Safe for a Baby to Sleep on the Stomach?

-It is theorised that a baby in the first twelve months of their life should not sleep on the stomach because they re-breathe their own air.
-This makes them breathe recycled air which contains less oxygen and reduces the functionality of the lungs.
-This can lead to SIDS.
+It is theorised that a baby in the first twelve months of his life should not sleep on his stomach because he will re-breathe his own air.
+This makes him breathe recycled air, which contains less oxygen and reduces the functionality of the lungs.
+This can also lead to SIDS.
 Thus, one risk of the baby sleeping on the stomach is fatality due to a lack of oxygen.
-It is recommended by doctors that parents be cautious not to let a baby sleeping on her front stay so for more than a few minutes.
+It is recommended by doctors that parents be cautious not to let a baby sleeping on his belly stay in this position for more than a few minutes.

-According to The American Academy of Pediatrics, the number of fatalities due to SIDS has reduced by 50% because the newborns have been directed to sleep on their backs for at least a year.
+According to the American Academy of Paediatrics, the number of fatalities due to SIDS has reduced by 50% because the newborns have been directed to sleep on their backs for at least a year.
 This allows their respiratory system to strengthen and develop naturally.
 They can breathe in more oxygen, thus reducing the risk of SIDS.
-Even after a year, it is best to ensure that the babies do not sleep on their tummies for long durations.
+Even after a year, it is best to ensure that babies do not sleep on their tummies for long durations.

-What If My Baby Loves Sleeping On Stomach?
+What If My Baby Loves Sleeping on the Stomach?

-It is important to understand that a newborn does not have the motor skills required to turn onto their belly for the first four months.
-Once the baby does begin to turn over, it is essential to monitor the baby and their health especially during the time they spend on their belly while awake.
-Sleeping on the belly must be avoided at all costs for the first year of their lives.
+It is essential to understand that a newborn does not have the motor skills required to turn onto his belly for the first four months.
+Once the baby does begin to turn over, it is essential to monitor the baby and his health, especially during the time he spends on his belly while he’s awake.
+Sleeping on the stomach must be avoided at all costs for the first year of a baby’s life.
 A newborn baby’s body has not yet developed the capacity to manage re-circulation of oxygen.
-The excessive carbon dioxide that is circulated back into the baby’s system when they sleep on their belly can prove fatal.
-If your baby cannot sleep on its back, contact a paediatric physician immediately.
+The excessive carbon dioxide that is circulated back into the baby’s system when he sleeps on his belly can prove fatal.
+If your baby cannot sleep on his back, contact a paediatric physician immediately.

-If Your Baby Rolls Over On To Her Stomach, Should You Worry?
+If Your Baby Rolls Over On to His Stomach, Should You Worry?

 Warning: It is essential to monitor the child during this period as SIDS is still a natural risk.
 Do not leave your baby on their belly unsupervised.

-If your baby rolls both when awake and asleep, it could be safe as long as it is after the first six months.
+If your baby rolls both when he’s awake and asleep, it could be safe as long as it is after the first six months.
 This still requires monitoring and precautions.
-After the first six months, if your baby rolls onto their belly when sleeping, it is critical to remove any impediments to air circulation.
-This means there should be no blankets, stuffed animals, toys, etc. inside the crib with them.
-Consult your doctor and take required precautions so that your baby rolling over in sleep doesn’t cause problems.
+After the first six months, if your baby rolls onto his belly while sleeping, it is critical to remove any impediments to air circulation.
+This means there should be no blankets, stuffed animals, toys, etc. inside the crib with him.
+Consult your doctor and take necessary precautions so that your baby rolling over in sleep doesn’t cause problems.

-- Use a firm mattress: Using a firm mattress will ensure that your little one gets all the support she needs.
-Do not put her down on a pillow, waterbed, couch or any other soft surface as it may encumber the quality of the air she breathes in.
+- Use a firm mattress: Using a firm mattress will ensure that your little one gets all the support he needs.
+Do not put him down on a pillow, waterbed, couch, or any other soft surface as it may encumber the quality of the air he breathes in.
 Experts also recommend that you do not place anything inside the crib while your baby sleeps.

-- Don’t let your baby become too warm: Knowing the ideal temperature for your baby to sleep in can be daunting.
-However, if you feel comfortable in the room in short sleeved clothing, then the temperature is ideal.
-It is generally recommended to keep the room temperature between 23 and 25 degree Celsius.
+- Don’t let your baby become too warm: Knowing the right temperature for your baby to sleep in can be daunting.
+However, if you feel comfortable in the room in short-sleeved clothing, then the temperature is ideal.
+It is generally recommended to keep the room temperature between 23 and 25-degree celsius.

-- Avoid covering the baby’s head: The light blankets you use for your baby should only cover her up to her chest with her arms outside the blanket.
+- Avoid covering the baby’s head: The light blankets you use for your baby should only cover him up to his chest with his arms outside the blanket.
 This ensures that the blanket doesn’t shift towards the baby’s head.

-- Use a pacifier: These devices can be a great tool to calm your baby enough to let her get superior quality sleep.
-However, if she is uncomfortable with it, or if it falls out while she sleeps, do not force it.
+- Use a pacifier: These devices can be a great tool to calm your baby enough to let him get good quality sleep.
+However, if he is uncomfortable with it, or if it falls out while he sleeps, do not force it.

 Tummy Time When Your Baby Is Awake

 Conclusion: A newborn baby can sleep most of the day.
-This is only interrupted when the baby needs to feed.
+This is only interrupted when the baby feels hungry.
 This crucial part of an infant’s development should be managed with extreme care and caution.
-Ensure you speak to your primary health care physician and paediatric specialists for a thorough list of dos and don’ts of sleep habits for your baby.
+Ensure you speak to your primary health care physician and paediatric specialists for a thorough list of dos and don’ts about your little one’s sleeping habits.